lavanet/lava/x/README.md

 This document specifies the Top Architecture of the Lava Blockchain.

-It explains how the mechanisms work together to create the modular data access layer that is lava
+It explains how the mechanisms work together to create the modular data access layer that is Lava.

 ## Contents